sambuccid/hulipaa/users_and_roadmap.md

 #### ~~show results~~

-### Open result
+### ~~Open result~~
 As a visitor of the website
 I want to be able to open the page that contains the result so that I view it

-(Decide a way to store/generate the link to the page to show) (this will probably should be able to be customised heavily)
+### Parse input files
+As the creator of the website
+I want to be able to define a way of parsing the input data So that the content of the data can be used to generate the results

 ### results for all words in all files
 As a visitor of the website